Ferdinando Fairfax, 2nd Lord Fairfax of Cameron: Later life

 Fairfax resigned his command on the passing of the Self-denying Ordinance, but remained a member of the Committee for the Government of Yorkshire and was appointed, on 24 July 1645, steward of the manor of Pontefract.
-He died from an accident which caused gangrene in his foot on 14 March 1648 and was buried at Bolton Percy in Yorkshire.
+He died from an accident which caused gangrene in his foot on 14 March 1648 and was buried at All Saints' Church, Bolton Percy, in Yorkshire.

 Marriages and issue

-Fairfax had married twice.
-By his first wife, Mary, daughter of Edmund Sheffield (afterwards 1st Earl of Mulgrave), he had six daughters and two sons: Thomas Fairfax, who succeeded him as the third Lord Fairfax, and Charles, a colonel of horse, who was killed at Marston Moor.
+Fairfax married twice.
+By his first wife, Mary Sheffield, daughter of Edmund Sheffield, 3rd Baron of Sheffield (afterwards 1st Earl of Mulgrave), he had six daughters and two sons: Thomas Fairfax, who succeeded him as the third Lord Fairfax, and Charles, a colonel of horse, who was killed at Marston Moor.

 He married his second wife, Rhoda Chapman, widow of Thomas Hussey, in October 1646: they had one child, a daughter Ursula.